Destination: City Centre

 The Groningen city centre is the major hub of urban life in the northern Netherlands.
 To its residents and local visitors, along with the rest of the Netherlands and much further afield, it is a popular choice for living, working, studying, shopping, relaxing and going out.
 This calls for a dynamic beating heart that moves with the times.
 This will assure the city’s future reputation as a safe, attractive and accessible destination for everyone.
 This is sorely needed for a city seeing strong growth and rising demand within the region.

-The overall project runs from 2015 until 2025.
-In the years up to 2020 several projects have already been realized: a new busstop Westerhaven, redesign of the streets Astraat, Brugstraat, Munnekeholm, Sint Jansstraat, Hoge der A and square Akerkhof.
-Several other projects are in a stage of developing: Grote Markt, Diepenring, Kattenbrug, Zuiderdiep for instance.
+The overall project runs from 2015.
+In the years after several projects have already been realized: a new busstop Westerhaven, redesign of the streets Astraat, Brugstraat, Munnekeholm, Sint Jansstraat, Hoge der A, square Akerkhof and Kattenbrug.
+Several other projects are under construction: Grote Markt and Dudok aan het Diep for instance.
 In between, in the inner city the yellow bricks in most of the streets are replaced by new ones.
 In this website we have organized about 50 projects.
 You can study them, but the text is in the Dutch language!
 If you have questions or when you don’t understand the context , please let us know.

 Next step – The plan for the city centre is the next step in growing to meet the needs and demands of modern times.
 Previous efforts included the Verkeerscirculatieplan (Traffic Management Plan, 1977) and Binnenstad Beter (A Better City Centre, 1993).
 Where these focused on minimising car traffic in the city centre and making the public spaces more attractive, Destination: City Centre aims to improve the use and experience of these spaces.